mapycz/mapnik/docs/features/text-placement-grid.md

 # Text placement `grid`

-Allows placing repead text on area of a polygon.
+Allows placing repeated text on area of a polygon.
 All possible placements creates grid of points.
 Only placements within given polygon are rendered.
 These are basic use cases:

 * Labeling areas in given density.
 * Adding areas into collision detector by rendering labels with zero opacity.